the-teachingRSE-project/competencies/competencies.md

 #### Junior RSE

-Kay finds a position in the central RSE department at her university with a competitive IT salary.
+Kay finds a position in the central RSE department at her university with a competitive \ac{IT} salary.
 Although the contract is temporary, there is a good chance that it will lead to a permanent position.
-Kay completes the Software Carpentry Instructor training and teaches basic research computing, while advising fellow students of her department on better programming (DOCBB and MOD skill).
+Kay completes the Software Carpentry Instructor training and teaches basic research computing, while advising fellow students of her department on better programming (\gls{DOCBB} and \gls{MOD} skill).
 She also runs a seminar in the RSE Master's programme.
 She publishes a condensed version of that in JOSE[@JOSE].
 During her teaching duties, she becomes aware of a new project in her department that requires a community manager RSE, and she gladly signs up to focus more on her communication skills.